benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 16.md

 A **database schema** is the set of all relation schemas in the database.

 ## Quiz
-- What is first normal form?
-Flat atomic values with no sets
+- **What is first normal form?** Flat atomic values with no dimensions, sets, or lists